Redbubble User Policies

 Artists should indicate that their work is Mature Content as a part of the upload process, however this can also be done at any time using the Edit Work function.

-Marking your work as Mature Content ensures that it will only be seen by viewers who choose to include this content while browsing Redbubble.
+Marking your work as Mature Content ensures that it will only be seen by viewers who choose to include this content while browsing Redbubble, and it will not be indexed off-site.
 Failure to comply with this guideline may result in account restriction or closure.
 Pornography and other gratuitous content is not allowed on Redbubble.
 Please see our full Community and Content Guidelines for more information.

 Members Under 18